neuro-ml/thunder/docs/core/thunder_module.md

 ### Thunder Policies
 As shown above, torch schedulers require optimizer(s) to be passed to them before they are given to ThunderModule.
-It is not very convenient and also they lack some basic functionality.
+It is not very convenient, and also they lack some basic functionality.
 You can use thunder policies just like torch schedulers:
 ```python